 For affordable spay/neutering in the Portland metro, Willamette Valley/Oregon Coast and Bend areas, check out our COUPON page.
 Note, several of the OSNF clinics spay and neuter puppies and kittens much earlier, as young as 8 weeks of age and 2-2.5 pounds.

-Annual "Beat the Heat for Tom and Mom" program will return Spring 2015!
+Annual "Beat the Heat for Tom and Mom" program is back for Spring 2015!

 In the meantime, you can still find affordable spay/neuters for both cats and dogs using our COUPON for several Portland and Willamette area vet clinics.